SteveObert/Katana_MS3/README.md

 # Katana_MS3
 Katana midi controller

-I have a working prototype of a midi foot controller using an Arduino Uno and throught I'd port it to a Teensy board.
-I thought Teensy might be a good idea because I wanted to add more functionaliy and program memory was getting quite full.
-I also though it would be fun to learn more about Teensys.
+I have a working prototype of a midi foot controller using an Arduino Uno and thought I'd port it to a Teensy board.
+I thought Teensy might be a good idea because I wanted to add more functionality and program memory was getting quite full.
+I also, though it would be fun to learn more about Teensys.

-Roland/Boss guitar gear uses a non-class compliant USB device for midi controll.
+Roland/Boss guitar gear uses a non-class compliant USB device for midi control.
+Additionally, there is a checksum included in each sysex message.
 I found this library made for the BOSS MS3: https://github.com/MrHaroldA/MS3.

 I was able to modify one line of code the MS3.h file in order to get it to work with a BOSS Katana amplifier.
 I changed